wunderio/WunderFlow/README.md

 ##Development workflow

 ###New feature
-- create new branch from master
+- Create new branch from master
   - feature/#[issue/ticket id]-issueTitle (where # is C for extra/cont dev cases and I for incidents)
-- merge to develop for testing / acceptance
+- Merge to develop for testing / acceptance
-- merge to master once finished /accepted (or create merge / review request)
+- Merge to master once finished /accepted (or create merge / review request)

 ###Epic features
 Sometimes there might be bigger project that needs to be developed separately and where different features are dependant from each other
-- create new epic branch from master epic/[EpicName]
+- Create new epic branch from master epic/[EpicName]
-- create all the feature branches that belong to this project from the epic branch feature/[EpicName]/[featureInThisEpic]
+- Create all the feature branches that belong to this project from the epic branch feature/[EpicName]/[featureInThisEpic]
-- merge feature branches to epic branch, then epic branch to develop for testing
+- Merge feature branches to epic branch, then epic branch to develop for testing
-- if needed epic branch can be reset to master to clean up experimental features
+- If needed epic branch can be reset to master to clean up experimental features
-- only delete feature branches after the epic branch is accepted to master
+- Only delete feature branches after the epic branch is accepted to master
-- for release treat epic branch as any other feature branch
+- For release treat epic branch as any other feature branch

 ###Hotfix
-- create new branch from production
+- Create new branch from production
-- hotfix/#[ticket id]-issueTitle (where # is C for extra/cont dev cases and I for issues, so usually I)
+- Hotfix/#[ticket id]-issueTitle (where # is C for extra/cont dev cases and I for issues, so usually I)
-- merge to develop for testing
+- Merge to develop for testing
-- merge to production for release (or create merge / review request)
+- Merge to production for release (or create merge / review request)
-- rebase master to production
+- Rebase master to production

 ###Release
 - Merge all accepted / finished feature branches to master (that are not yet merged)
 - Cleanup finished feature branches
 - Run tests on master
-- tag new release
+- Tag new release
 - Merge to production

 ##Examples

-create a new feature and push it to develop for testing
+Create a new feature and push it to develop for testing
 ```
 git checkout master
 git pull origin master